bruvellu/terebratalia-wnts/2-text/wnt.md

 Overall, Wnt genes are expressed in diverse, partially overlapping domains along the anteroposterior axis (@fig:summary-ligands1 and !@fig:summary-ligands2).

-## Frizzled genes are highly expressed and show gradual changes throughout embryogenesis
+## Frizzled genes exhibit gradual expression changes throughout embryogenesis

 Frizzled genes encode seven-pass transmembrane proteins with an extracellular cystein-rich domain and act as receptors in Wnt signaling pathways [@Huang2004-di].
 There are five Frizzled subfamilies in metazoans [@MacDonald2012-ri], but the subfamily *fz3/6* is only found in tunicates and vertebrates [@Croce2006-cy].